6. Workers' Rights

 A list of universities will be accessed from the Living Wage Foundation.

-1st April 2016 saw the introduction of a new statutory minimum wage for over 25’s, which the government is referring to as the ‘national living wage’ (NLW).
-This is not to be confused with the Living Wage which is a voluntary payment by employers at a higher rate than the NLW, and which applies to all working adults above the age of 18.
+Government-determined minimum wage is not to be confused with the ‘Real Living Wage’ which is a voluntary payment by employers at a higher rate than the government’s, and which applies to all working adults above the age of 18.
 Read this full briefing on the differences between the NLW and Living Wage.

 We will not be awarding scores to collegiate universities where some of the colleges are Living Wage accredited unless the central university is accredited.